 Max Disposti | Executive Director | firstname.lastname@example.org

-Max was born in Rome, Italy, in 1968, and lived there for 30 years.
-After college, he pursued his volunteer aspirations by working with different human rights non-profit organizations and unions.
-He has traveled extensively to expose himself to different cultures and ideas.
-Upon arriving in the United States in 1998, Max continued to work as a community organizer for human rights organizations and supporting causes of equality and social justice.
-After moving to Southern California in 2002, he soon began volunteering his time with local agencies where he noticed the need for a stronger North San Diego County LGBT community and support system.
+Max was born in Rome, Italy in 1968 and lived there for thirty years.
+After college he pursued his volunteer aspirations by working with different human rights non-profit organizations.
+Upon arriving in the United States in 1998, and after moving to Southern California in 2001, he began volunteering his time with local agencies.
+During this time he noticed the need for a stronger North San Diego County LGBT community.
 In January 2008, he founded the North County LGBT Coalition, a non-profit organization that almost immediately increased LGBT visibility in the North San Diego community.
-After 4 years of hard work, an outpouring of community support, and with the help of a dedicated board of directors, the North County LGBTQ Resource Center was opened in 2011, where Max operates now as Executive Director.
+After four years of hard work, an outpouring of community support, and with the help of a dedicated Board of Directors, the North County LGBTQ Resource Center was opened in 2011, where Max now operates as Executive Director.

 Linda welcomes the opportunity to contribute to the efforts of the North County LGBTQ Resource Center.

 Jonathan King-Cretot is native to Rochester, New York.
 After ending a 20 yrs. career as a professional ballet dancer with the Garth Fagan Dance Company, and the Alvin Ailey Dance Company, he went on to pursue a degree in International Relations and Economics from St. John Fisher College, where he studied abroad in Caen, France for 2 years.